pulumi/docs/content/docs/reference/pkg/azurerm/servicefabricmesh/v20180901preview/secretvalue.md

 ---
 title: "SecretValue"
-title_tag: "Resource SecretValue | Module servicefabricmesh/v20180901preview | Package azurerm"
+title_tag: "Resource SecretValue | Module servicefabricmesh/v20180901preview | Package Azure RM"
 meta_desc: "Explore the SecretValue resource of the servicefabricmesh/v20180901preview module, including examples, input properties, output properties, lookup functions, and supporting types.
 This type describes a value of a secret resource.
 The name of this resource is the version identifier corresponding to this secret value."
 ---